Lemonwhale-AB/Lemonwhale-Player-API/README.md

 # Installation
 Download the JS-file, playerapi.js, in this repository and include it on the page were you will embed the Lemonwhale iFrame-player.

-A demo of the API can be found here: xxx
+A demo of the API can be found on demo.html in this repo.

 Initialize the player API :